nicholasjconn/GPT-FishTank/README.md

 - Ensured fish reproduction occurs only in the presence of other fish
 - Implemented an eating cooldown to prevent rapid food consumption and hoarding
 - Incorporated minor simulation improvements for overall performance enhancement
+- Added more Chat-GPT generated suggestions for next steps, ranked by Chat-GPT based on the ease of implementation and importance.

 ## Human Commentary